developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Blacklist Configuration - Action Allow System Package Name

-This Managed Configuration allows an Administrator using an EMM to specify a package name to identify a built-in System Application to be ***Enabled*** and should be specified if and only if the Action value ***Enable*** is chosen for the Managed Configuration **Blacklist Configuration - Action**.
+This Managed Configuration allows an Administrator using an EMM to specify a package name to identify a built-in System Application to be ***Enabled*** and should be specified only if the Action value ***Enable*** is chosen for the Managed Configuration **Blacklist Configuration - Action**.

 ### Blacklist Configuration - Action Disallow System Package Name

-This Managed Configuration allows an Administrator using an EMM to specify a package name to identify a built-in System Application to be ***Disabled*** and should be specified if and only if the Action value ***Disable*** is chosen for the Managed Configuration **Blacklist Configuration - Action**.
+This Managed Configuration allows an Administrator using an EMM to specify a package name to identify a built-in System Application to be ***Disabled*** and should be specified only if the Action value ***Disable*** is chosen for the Managed Configuration **Blacklist Configuration - Action**.

 ## Bluetooth Configuration